it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Testing_Rules_Determination.md

 Any time the testing rules need to be created or updated, start with a copy of the master decision tree.
 The master decision tree has all possible outcomes, even if they are not relevant for the product.

-The decision tree is currently implemented with (Silver Decisions)[http://silverdecisions.pl/].
-The master decision tree is located in this repository at (master decision tree)[].
+The decision tree is currently implemented with [Silver Decisions](http://silverdecisions.pl/).
+The master decision tree is located in this repository at [master decision tree](./Decision_Trees/decisiontree_master.json).

 ### 2. Simplify Master Tree